Policy 4510Bi

 Employees must notify their supervisor that they are sick and unable to report to work, at least one hour before work begins.
 Failure to notify the supervisor without good cause may result in disciplinary action.

-Employees can take sick leave during a vacation, if they are hospitalized and notify the supervisor immediately.
-The employee must submit medical proof to the supervisor when they return to work.
+Employees may take sick leave during a vacation, if they can provide medical documentation related to the illness or injury.
+The employee must submit medical documentation to Human Resources when they return to work.

 If a holiday occurs during a sick leave, the holiday is not counted as a day of sick leave.